 • cleared memory card (preferably reformatted)

-• tripod for the second and third lessons
+• tripod for the second (Shutter) and third (Manual) lessons

 • a telephoto lens is beneficial for the third lesson, but not necessary